wshekrota/egopipe/README.md

 ### What is Egopipe?

 Conventional ETL minimalist pipeline written in Go for Elasticstack.
-Basically it extends the pipeline capability of logstash giving you a go environment to manipulate your doc.
-It has a minimalist approach to configuring, stop living with complexity
+Basically it extends the pipeline capability of logstash giving you a go environment to manipulate your doc using go.
+It has a minimalist approach to configuring, stop living with complexity.

 Format: ![egopipe logo](https://www.google.com/imgres?imgurl=https%3A%2F%2Fgolangforall.com%2Fassets%2Ftube2.svg&imgrefurl=https%3A%2F%2Fgolangforall.com%2Fen%2Fgopher-drawings.html&tbnid=OMB0gw9yicfL9M&vet=10CO0BEDMomwNqFwoTCODfsYGJte8CFQAAAAAdAAAAABAE..i&docid=Ges437lBH6SG0M&w=800&h=519&q=golang%20gopher%20graphics&client=ubuntu&ved=0CO0BEDMomwNqFwoTCODfsYGJte8CFQAAAAAdAAAAABAE)